macoj/hnn_fpga/README.md

-# hnn_fpga
+# Hopfield Neural Networks (HNN) for Routing in Communication Networks

-This is the VHDL model for Hopfield Neural Networks (HNN) for Routing in Communication Networks
+This code was developed back in 2010 for my final undergrad project.